Lost in Translation: Simulation-Informed Bayesian Inference Improves Understanding of Molecular Motion From Neutron Scattering: Position and Orientation Probability Density Function

 The radial distribution function $g(r)$ and angular distribution function $g(\theta)$ were obtained by numerically integrating $g(r,\theta)$ over $\theta$ and $r$, respectively.

-From the experimental analysis of total neutron scattering data from benzene, Falkowska \emph{et al.} observed the presence of tightly bound ($<\qty{4}{\angstrom}$) $\pi$-stacked benzene dimers and perpendicularly structured dimers in either `T' or `Y' configurations (see Fig. 14 in ~\cite{Falkowska2016}).
-In our simulations, we observe some presence of the `T' and `Y' configurations, but much less than in the experiment.
+From the experimental analysis of total neutron scattering data from benzene, Falkowska \emph{et al.} observed the presence of tightly bound ($<\qty{4}{\angstrom}$) $\pi$-stacked benzene dimers and perpendicularly structured dimers in either `T' or `Y' configurations ($\qty{70}{\degree} < \theta \leq \qty{90}{\degree}$, see Fig. 14 in ref.~\cite{Falkowska2016}).
+In our simulations, we observe some presence of the `T' and `Y' configurations, but much less than in the experiment, i.e., no intensity increase at high $\theta$.
 Therefore, we do not see evidence of the tightly bound $\pi$-stacked structures.
 We believe that the presence of such dimeric structures may be related to the greater rotational anisotropy observed in our experiment than in the simulation analysis.